 Week 6: Exploring shapes, descriptive words and describing

-- They will have the opportunity to take photographs of their artwork using a digital camera.
+• They will have the opportunity to take photographs of their artwork using a digital camera.
 This will introduce to basic technology and computer skills throughout the sessions.
-The photographs of their art work will then be used for my social media and learning materials and for school to use for the sunflower newsletter.
-The teacher will also be able to use the photographs foe the children’s learning journals.
+The photographs of their artwork will then be used for my social media and learning materials and for school to use for the sunflower newsletter.
+The teacher will also be able to use the photographs for the children’s learning journals.

-Closer to the time of the workshop I would come and discuss with the year 1 teachers and key workers which story would suit the curriculum best.
+Closer to the time of the workshop I would come and discuss with the class teachers and key workers which story would suit the curriculum best.
 For example, Science – Plants and sessions, Geography – Places and locational knowledge, History – Lives of significant individuals.
-I would also take the opportunity to discuss any children whom would need extra support and if some children would need more challenging activities.
+I would also take the opportunity to discuss any children who would need extra support and if some children would need more challenging activities.

 A few of my Current parent testimonials:

-- Its more than art… Celia manages to pass such a creative energy to kids…this class goes beyond knowledge and technique…she has the gift of tranquillity and my children definitely benefited from her classes.
+• It’s more than art… Celia manages to pass such creative energy to kids…this class goes beyond knowledge and technique…she has the gift of tranquillity and my children definitely benefited from her classes.

 Personal account from a current year 1 teacher at Southfield Primary School – Miss Gilby:

 I have worked for artwithlittlepics during holiday workshops.
 I have also witnessed many after school art classes.
 I have received lots of positive feedback from parents from my year 1 children about Miss Celia and her art club.